Back to Blog

 But a battery isn't universally worth it.
 If your usage overlaps with generation, or if your bill is modest, panel-only is the right starting point, and you can upgrade to battery later.
 The worst outcome is buying an expensive battery you never fill or never use.

-If you're on the fence, run my savings calculator with your actual annual consumption, or email me and I'll sanity-check your numbers.
+If you're on the fence, run my savings calculator with your actual annual consumption.
+Drop in your UK postcode at the top of the form for a location-aware estimate, the numbers pull from satellite irradiance for your specific coordinates rather than a regional average.
+Or email me and I'll sanity-check your numbers.

 My battery-compatible picks (UK, April 2026)